upc-hub/FuelCell-IE-Pipeline/README.md

 Code in this repository is released under the **MIT License**.
 Sample data annotations are released under **CC BY 4.0**.

-> The full annotated corpus is not released due to RSC copyright restrictions
+> The full annotated corpus is not released due to RSC copyright restrictions.
-> on article content.
-The sample data provided is sufficient to reproduce
-> the pipeline end-to-end.
+> The sample data is sufficient to reproduce the pipeline end-to-end.